Introduction / Video Transcript

 In fact, one of the easiest ways to damage your brand, alienate your clients and generally piss people off is to start sending them text messages “out of the blue.”

-That`s because unlike unwanted emails – which are common, but not particularly intrusive or annoying – text messages bypass your clients’ filters and end up right in their personal space.
+That's because unlike unwanted emails—which are common, but not particularly intrusive or annoying, text messages end up right in your clients' most personal space.

 If you are going to start messaging your clients out of the blue based on implied consent, the first message you send is critical.

-Canadians are still pretty sceptical of text marketing, which means you will need to make sure you address their concerns and reservations when you start or promote any SMS marketing program in Canada.
+Canadians are still pretty skeptical of text marketing, which means you will need to make sure you address their concerns and reservations when you start or promote any SMS marketing program in Canada.

 Typical concerns include the possible cost of the service, privacy and data sharing, message frequency, personal control over the subscription and so on.

-Because Canadians are sceptical, your incentive – the ethical bribe you’re going to offer in exchange for the opportunity to market to someone’s phone – is going to need to be valuable enough to overcome any potential reservations.
+Because Canadians are skeptical, your incentive—the ethical bribe you're going to offer in exchange for the opportunity to market to someone's phone—is going to need to be valuable enough to overcome any potential reservations.

-When messaging your clients, your number 1 focus should always be what’s in it for them.
-After composing a message, if you can’t answer this question, don’t send the message.
+When messaging your clients, your #1 focus should always be “what's in it for them?”

 Promotions without deadlines won't generate the same results as those that do, because there's no compelling reason to act.